sequix/sup/README.md

 1.Can I reload the config of sup itself?

-No. I recommand you use config file to leave the config of sup immutable.
+No. I recommand to use a config file for the program to leave the config of sup immutable.

 For those using command line flags (like [VictoriaMeitrcs](https://github.com/VictoriaMetrics/VictoriaMetrics)), write a bash shell with `exec` command to execute the actual program, so that `restart` could sense the changes of flags.